-OnScreen is Already Open!
+OnScreen with CrossScanner is Already Open!
 Cannot Open Another...

-Explanation: OnScreen is already running.
+Explanation: OnScreen with CrossScanner is already running.

-Solutions: OnScreen should be visible somewhere on your screen display - it may be minimized to a button or icon.
+Solutions: OnScreen with CrossScanner should be visible somewhere on your screen display - it may be minimized to a button or icon.

-OnScreen Initialization Error!
-Cannot access OnScreen Initialization File: ONSCREEN.INI
+OnScreen with CrossScanner Initialization Error!
+Cannot access OnScreen with CrossScanner Initialization File: ONSCREEN.INI

-Explanation: OnScreen could not access the ONSCREEN.INI file.
+Explanation: OnScreen with CrossScanner could not access the ONSCREEN.INI file.

-Solutions: The OnScreen Initialization file is not in the Installation directory.
-You can run OnScreen Setup from the Program Manager OnScreen group, select Configuration-Special-Return To Installation Defaults, and select Yes, then retry OnScreen.
+Solutions: The OnScreen with CrossScanner Initialization file is not in the Installation directory.
+You can run OnScreen with CrossScanner Setup from the Program Manager OnScreen with CrossScanner group, select Configuration-Special-Return To Installation Defaults, and select Yes, then retry OnScreen with CrossScanner.

-OnScreen Initialization Error!
-Cannot access OnScreen Keyboard File: KEYBOARD.KBF
+OnScreen with CrossScanner Initialization Error!
+Cannot access OnScreen with CrossScanner Keyboard File: KEYBOARD.KBF